-While numerous studies report that primary enforcement seat belt laws do not result in increased ticketing of communities of color, the potential for harassment is an ongoing concern that is not limited to, nor created by, these laws.
-According to a NHTSA study of the relationship between primary enforcement belt laws and ticketing of non-Caucasians, the share of citations for non-Caucasians changed very little after states adopted primary enforcement belt laws.
+While numerous studies report that primary enforcement seat belt laws do not result in increased ticketing of people of color, the potential for bias in enforcement is an ongoing concern that is not limited to, nor created by, these laws.
+A NHTSA study of the relationship between primary enforcement belt laws and ticketing of non-Caucasians found the share of citations for non-Caucasians changed very little after states adopted primary enforcement belt laws.
 In fact, there were significant gains in seat belt use among all ethnic groups, none of which were proportionately greater in any group.
+A 2021 NHTSA study found that support for primary enforcement seat belt laws is strong across races including Asian, Black, Hispanic, Multiracial and White.
+A range from 69% (Multiracial) through 89% (Asian) agreed that "police should be allowed to stop a vehicle if they observe a seat belt violation when no other traffic laws are being broken."